sergeykrupenich/TestRepo/README.md

   - The ViewModel, which handles the UI logic and state management, is tested to ensure it behaves as expected in different scenarios.
 - **Instrumental Testing:**
   - UI components, specifically the EmptyState Compose view, are covered by instrumental UI tests.
 These tests verify that the UI elements render correctly and interact as intended.

+## Future Improvements

+### 1. Architecture Enhancements

+In the future, the project architecture could be evolved into a feature module-based structure.
+This approach involves creating separate modules for each new feature while adhering to Clean Architecture principles.
+By isolating features into their own modules, we ensure better separation of concerns, improved scalability, and easier maintenance.
+Each feature module would encapsulate its own UI, business logic, and data layers, thus promoting reusability and reducing dependencies between different parts of the application.

+### 2. Possible Features

+To enhance the functionality and user experience of the application, the following features could be considered for future implementation:

+- **Repository Details View**: Allow users to tap on a repository in the list and view detailed information about the repository, including description, stars, forks, and last updated date.
+- **Search Functionality**: Implement a search bar that allows users to search for specific repositories by name or keywords, making it easier to find a particular repository in large lists.
+- **Offline Support**: Introduce caching mechanisms to enable the application to display repositories even when the device is offline.
+This would involve saving the latest fetched data locally and updating it when the app regains internet connectivity.